things-to-do

 Beware, you may have a headache the next day if you stay here too long.

-I am looking forward to growing this list over time.
+I'm looking forward to growing this list over time.
 It means there's still more to discover in Malaga.
+If you felt something was missing, let us know in the comments.
+For the essential attractions, check our main things to do in Malaga guide.

 Heidi